shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![Workspace selected – workspace name and context shown](screenshots/03_wso_workpace_selected.png)

+*Screen: Selected workspace — name and context shown in the header.*

 **Why it matters:** Correct owners and approvers ensure the right people can manage the workspace and approve access.